Evolivolution/Born-s-Guide-to-the-Galaxy/src/site/notes/Born's Guide to the Galaxy.md

 ---
-{"dg-publish":true,"permalink":"/born-s-guide-to-the-galaxy/","title":"Born's Guide to the Galaxy","tags":["","gardenEntry","gardenEntry"]}
+{"dg-publish":true,"permalink":"/born-s-guide-to-the-galaxy/","title":"Born's Guide to the Galaxy","tags":["gardenEntry","gardenEntry"]}
 ---

 # Born's Guide to the Galaxy